bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ### Introduction

 Welcome to CS 4379K / CS 5342.
-We have prepared a few milestones before the final project, during which you will use a physical robot to execute a mission we provide.
-The following milestones will give you an idea of how to interact with ROBOTIS’ Turtlebot3 waffle Pi with a Manipulator Arm using the Robot Operating System 2.
+This assignment will give you an idea of how to interact with ROBOTIS’ Turtlebot3 waffle Pi with a Manipulator Arm using the Robot Operating System 2.

 The second milestone is about simulating and controlling a robot arm in Gazebo, and controlling the physical turtlebot by running teleoperation, SLAM, and Navigation nodes.